The Lion (locomotive): Description

 The Lion is set on display, prominently located near the entrance to the Maine State Museum.
-Its main frame is 12.5 ft long and 7 ft 4.5 in wide, made of solid oak timbers with iron strapping.
+Its main frame is 12 ft 5 in long and 7 ft 4.5 in wide, made of solid oak timbers with iron strapping.
 Mounted on this frame is a five-section boiler, with a dry steam dome near its center from which steam is piped to the steam chest and then to the pistons.
 The boiler and cylinders were insulated with a thin layer of wood, which was covered by a thin layer of iron.
 The main stack is located at the front and has an unusual inverted cone shape, intended to deflect sparks and cinders from the exhaust.

 It has been stated that the Lion cost originally $2,700, exclusive of the tender.
 The bore and stroke of its cylinders are 9+1/2 and 17 in respectively, with the four driving wheels being 42+1/2 in.
 The locomotive alone weighs 9 ST.